-* Represents Inter Pipeline’s proportional ownership interest in the Cold Lake pipeline system and the Empress V NGL extraction facility
+* Includes Inter Pipeline’s 85% ownership interest in the Cold Lake pipeline system or 50% interest in the Empress V NGL extraction facility

 Oil Sands Transportation

 In 2012, Inter Pipeline expects to spend approximately $182 million in growth capital within the oil sands transportation business segment.
 Roughly $48 million will be invested to expand capacity on the west mainline leg of the Cold Lake pipeline system.
 Bitumen blend capacity will be increased from approximately 535,000 barrels per day to roughly 650,000 barrels per day by expanding existing pump stations and the addition of two new pump stations.
 The west leg capacity expansion project is expected to cost $90 million in total, with an in service date in mid 2013.

 Inter Pipeline is forecasting expenditures of $28 million on the Polaris pipeline system to advance new diluent connections to the Imperial Kearl and Husky Sunrise oil sands projects.
 These connections, which will initially transport 90,000 barrels per day of diluent, are estimated to cost $115 million in total.
 Roughly $75 million has been spent to date.
 The Kearl and Sunrise connections are forecast to be operational in late 2012 and 2013 respectively.

 On the Corridor pipeline system, approximately $6 million will be spent on minor equipment upgrades.
 These costs will be added to the Corridor rate base, providing Inter Pipeline with a return on invested capital and full recovery of operating costs.
 In 2011, Inter Pipeline successfully completed a major $1.85 billion capacity expansion project on the Corridor pipeline system.